owid/etl/docs/data/faostat.md

 * `owid_element`: Customized element name.
 * `fao_unit`: Original FAOSTAT unit name (long version, e.g. `hectares`).
 This field is originally taken from the (additional) metadata, where it is considered a unit description (not a name).
 However, they are usually long versions of the name, not detailed descriptions.
-This field is sometimes missing.
+When this field is missing (because it was not returned by the API) the corresponding value from `fao_unit_short_name` will be taken (which is always given).
 * `fao_unit_short_name`: Original FAOSTAT unit name (short version, e.g. `ha`).
 This field is originally taken from the actual data file of a dataset, where it is the unit name itself.
 But, since it is usually short (in contrast to the unit description above), we use this field for the abbreviation of the unit.
 This field is always given.